 - In Call of Duty: Black Ops, Ed Harris plays a CIA agent in the 1960's involved in many missions in Southeast Asia.
 In The Rock, he played an Marine general who was famous for his black ops exploits in 1960's southeast asia.

-- Male protagonist Joshua Radcliff of Super Robot Wars Destiny will be voiced by Yuuichi Nakamura in the Second Super Robot Wars Original Generation.
+- Male protagonist Joshua Radcliff of Super Robot Wars Destiny is voiced by Yuuichi Nakamura in the Second Super Robot Wars Original Generation.
 This means players will see a robot-piloting Tomoya Okazaki (since both Tomoya and Joshua have blue hair and near-similar hairstyle), surrounded by Gundam lookalikes (Nakamura's role in Mobile Suit Gundam 00 is Graham Aker who memetically shouts "I LOVE YOU, GUNDAM!!"), fighting creatures empowered by despair (making him an anti-Hazama), alongside an orange-haired younger sister that can't be this cute.
 For bonus gag, said sister is to be voiced by Tomoyo Sakagami's seiyuu.

-- In Kingdom Hearts Birth By Sleep, Mark Hamill plays Master Eraqus, one of the few remaining masters of an ancient, inter-world knighthood with distinctive and iconic weapons.
+- In Kingdom Hearts: Birth by Sleep, Mark Hamill plays Master Eraqus, one of the few remaining masters of an ancient, inter-world knighthood with distinctive and iconic weapons.
 He is struck down halfway through the game by one of his pupils who embrace the darkness in his heart, but has appeared to transcend death, at least for the time being.

-- The God Of War series did this twice: Perseus is voiced by Harry Hamlin and Hercules is voiced by Kevin Sorbo, roles the actors previously played in the original Clash of the Titans and Hercules: The Legendary Journeys respectively.
+- The God of War series did this twice: Perseus is voiced by Harry Hamlin and Hercules is voiced by Kevin Sorbo, roles the actors previously played in the original Clash of the Titans and Hercules: The Legendary Journeys respectively.

 - Mass Effect 2: Tricia Helfer of Battlestar Galactica (Reimagined) voices the Normandy's AI, EDI.
 In Mass Effect 3 she gets a sexy female robot platform to travel around in.
 Several of her conversations have comments that are obvious references to her role as a Cylon, including at least once when she specifically says "By your command."